Caryophyllaceae . . . . . Pink family

 Herniaria glabra . . .
 Smooth Rupturewort

-Rare on dry sandy ground - hard to distinguish from the rarer H. ciliolata (the sp. on Jersey), and H. hirsuta
+Rare on dry sandy ground E En; acute fr exceeding sepals, seeds <0.65mm; hard to distinguish from the rarer H. ciliolata, and the hairy H. hirsuta

 Honckenya . . .Sea Sandwort